When it comes to unanimous Hall picks, Jeter could be No. 2.

 “Nobody wants to be branded or held accountable on social media if they’re not voting for an obvious selection,” Madden said Monday.
 “I could see people’s lives being threatened if they didn’t vote for Derek Jeter.”

-Jeter was picked by all 201 voters tabulated through late afternoon Monday by Ryan Thibodaux’s Hall of Fame vote tracker, nearly half the expected ballots.
+Jeter was picked by all 210 voters tabulated through late Monday evening by Ryan Thibodaux’s Hall of Fame vote tracker, about half the expected ballots.
 A 14-time All-Star shortstop who hit .310, Jeter led New York to five World Series titles and captained the Yankees for his final 11 1/2 seasons.
 New York retired No. 2 in his honor, but Jeter has struggled for success in his post-playing days as CEO of the of the Miami Marlins.

 Attitudes have changed since the initial Hall vote in 1936, when Ty Cobb was left off four ballots, Babe Ruth and Honus Wagner were omitted from 11, Christy Mathewson from 21 and Walter Johnson from 37.

-Joe DiMaggio received one vote as an active player in 1945, fell short in his first two ballot appearances after retirement and was elected in 1955, when 28 voters left him off.
+Joe DiMaggio received one vote in 1945 after the second of three seasons he missed while serving in the U.S. Army Air Forces, fell short in his first two ballot appearances after retirement and was elected in 1955, when 28 voters left him off.
 Yogi Berra was elected in his second appearance in 1972 after missing by 28 votes in his first try.
 Willie Mays was deemed unworthy by 23 voters when he was elected in 1979, and 52 bypassed Sandy Koufax when he was voted to the Hall in 1972.

 John Thorn, Major League Baseball’s official historian, called last year’s election a precedent.